gradle/gradle/design-docs/tooling-api-improvements.md

 This story allows the IDE to hide those tasks that are part of the implementation details of a build.

+## Story: Tooling API build action requests a tooling model for a Gradle build

+This story adds support to build models that have a scope of a whole Gradle build (not just a project)

+1. Add a new `GradleBuildToolingModelBuilder` similar to `ToolingModelBuilder`.
+Possibly an abstract class since this is an SPI.
+2. Extend `ToolingModelBuilderRegistry` to allow registration of such a builder.
+3. Change the way how models are queried from `ProjectConnection` to use this new builders (there is no project context passed).
+   The only special case is the EclipseModel, which is actually built from the default project instead of the root project, so we'd need a specific implementation for that.
+4. Extend `BuildController.getModel()` to support `GradleBuild` as model parameter or add `BuildController.getBuildModel(Class)`.
+   Those would be using gradle model builder rather than project model builders

+### Test cases

+- Can register new model builder and
+  - query it from client via `ProjectConnection`.
+  - query it from client via build action.
+- Can request a model via build action:
+  - And get result from `GradleBuildToolingModelBuilder` for gradle build scope if passing `GradleBuild` as target.
+  - And get result from `ToolingModelBuilder` for project scope if passing one of parameters describing project.
+- Client receives decent feedback when requests an unknown model.

 ## Story: Tooling API client cancels a long running operation

 Represent the execution of a long running operation using a `Future`.
 This `Future` can be used to cancel the operation.